programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 print(paste(nrow(all_data), "comments remaining"))
 ```

-Note you can also clean the data using the `quanteda` R package at a later stage of this lesson, but we recommend `stringr` and `stringi` - especially if you want to export cleaned data in a user-readable format to perform other analytics beyond the Wordfish modeling demonstrated below.
+Note you can also clean the data using the `quanteda` R package used to remove stopwords in the [Removing Outliers section](## Removing-Outliers) of this lesson, but we recommend `stringr` and `stringi`, especially if you want to export cleaned data in a user-readable format to perform other analytics beyond the Wordfish modeling demonstrated in the second half of this lesson.

 For further guidance on using the `quanteda` package, we recommend the University of Virginia Library’s useful overview of its functionalities, ["A Beginner's Guide to Text Analysis with quanteda"](https://library.virginia.edu/data/articles/a-beginners-guide-to-text-analysis-with-quanteda).

-You can also export your enhanced data using the write_csv function.
+To export, use the `write_csv` function as follows:

 ```
 write.csv(all_data, "cleaned_all_data.csv")
 ```

-This data can now be transformed into a Wordfish-friendly format for analysis.
+Now the comment data is in a shape that can be transformed into a friendly format for Wordfish analysis.

 ## Wordfish
 A wide range of text mining algorithms are available for scholars in the digital humanities looking to create models of big data.
 Many of these algorithms have already been described with tutorials on the Programming Historian - see, for example, [word frequency analysis](https://programminghistorian.org/en/lessons/counting-frequencies) and [introduction to topic modeling](https://programminghistorian.org/en/lessons/topic-modeling-and-mallet).
 The text mining algorithm this lesson uses is called Wordfish.
 For information on the algorithm itself and to view its base code, see here: http://www.Wordfish.org/software.html